For German Learners

 - If you are after a vocabulary list to work with or test yourself against, here is a PDF of the word list required for the German Immigration test, as published by the Goethe Institute.

-- If you are intermediate, the most effective German audio-course is Glossika German, a bilingual sentence method.
-I don't recommend this for complete beginners.
-(Full Review Here)
+- If you are early intermediate, the most effective German audio-courses are Speechling or Glossika German.
+Both are bilingual sentence methods.

 German Books for Learners